magento/knowledge-base/src/support-tools/patches-available-in-mqp-tool/mdva-37913-downloadable-product-links-disappear-after-updating-extension-attributes-via-api.md

 Magento Commerce Cloud 2.3.6

 **Compatible with Magento versions:**
-Magento Commerce and Magneto Commerce Cloud 2.3.0 - 2.4.0-p1
+Magento Commerce and Magento Commerce Cloud 2.3.0 - 2.4.0-p1
 >![info]
 >
 >Note: the patch might become applicable to other versions with new MQP tool releases.
 To check if the patch is compatible with your Magento version, run `./vendor/bin/magento-patches status`.